noriyoshiabe/NASequencer/doc/en/nas.md

 ```

 #### Step Setting
-Apply to note event in the value that equals to step length if gatetime is omitted with note statement.
+Applies to note event in the value that equals to step length if gatetime is omitted with note statement.

 ```
 GATETIME STEP